THE DAY OF REDEMPTION

 What the giving of the Law symbolizes.
 The feast of Pentecost comes fifty days after the Passover.

-Even unto the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the LORD.
+‘Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the LORD.
 (Leviticus 23:16)

 Fifty days after the first Passover the Jews came to Mount Sinai.
 Therefore the feast of Pentecost is associated in Jewish thinking with the giving of the Law on Mount Sinai.